hapax/hapax.github.io/assets/simple-physics.md

 $$

 If the steps have length $\ell$, then each $s_i^2 = \ell^2$.
-If different steps are independent, then on average, the cross-terms are zero, since different steps have no preferred orientation with respect to each other.
+If different steps are independent and have no preferred direction, then on average, the cross-terms are zero, since different steps have no preferred orientation with respect to each other.
 For instance, if $x$ is chosen to be $\pm 1$ with probability
 $1/2$, and $y$ is independently chosen the same way, then $xy = +1$ half the time, and $xy = -1$ the other half.